Ahavas Shalom Trust

 Grant Programs

-- Jewish educational institutions and programs
+- Jewish educational institutions and programmes

-- Religious organizations within the Orthodox Jewish community
+- Religious organisations within the Jewish community

 - Poverty relief initiatives